 Soaking in the Reykhólar Seabaths

-What a fantastic day this had been, first the myriad of loons which sang for me - and now being pampered like this.
+What a fantastic day this has been, first the myriad of loons which sang for me, and now being pampered like this.

-I always end up looking like a white monster, when others look so good with the silica on their face.
-Anyhow, it was nice feeling the seaweed paste on my face, knowing that it was sinking into my skin.
+Anyhow, it was a nice feeling to have the seaweed paste on my face, knowing it was sinking into my skin.

 Seaweed paste at the Reykhólar Seabaths